Developing a Washington State Climate Change Impacts Response Strategy

 - Natural Resources – to address impacts related to the state’s working lands and waters (e.g., forestry, agriculture, water quality, water resources).

-These groups consist of representatives from federal, state, local, and tribal governments, NGOs, and the private sector.
-TAG representatives met regularly from early 2010 through January 2011, including three large full TAG group meetings.
+These groups consisted of representatives from federal, state, local, and tribal governments, NGOs, and the private sector.
+TAG representatives met regularly from early 2010 through January 2011, including three large, comprehensive TAG group meetings.
 The public was also invited to participate in advisory group meetings.

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Developing a Washington State Climate Change Impacts Response Strategy [Case study on a project of the State of Washington].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/developing-washington-state-climate-ch...
-(Last updated June 2011)
+(Last updated May 2021)